“What is my APS?” is a question that Matric pupils and first time students often want to know when applying to study at a university.

-- First you have to have your (valid) final Matric examination certificate.
+- First you have to have your final Matric examination certificate.

-- Your top 7 Matric subjects marks are changed into a point system (APS) (see diagram 1 below).
+- Your top 7 Matric subjec’ts marks are changed into a point system that works out your APS (see diagram 1 below).

-- These points you got for each of your final Matric examination, will depend on what percentage you get for each subject.
+- The number of points you get for each of your final Matric examination will depend on what percentage you get for each subject.